BunnyNabbit/rayleigh-labels/README.md

 ## Usage
 The interface will emit events back to the labeling service when a post is acknowledged/labeled.
 Set a post's labels from the buttons on the top left area of the interface

 Keyboard: Left-right arrow keys to switch image in post and Enter to acknowledge/label.
 Label access keys may be implemented differently on browsers, but this is typically `Alt+KEY`.
+Backspace to show previously seen post.

-Touch gestures: Left-right to switch image in post and up to acknowledge/label.
+Touch gestures: Swipe left-right to switch image in post and up to acknowledge/label.
+Swipe down to show previously seen post.